Pelvic inflammatory disease (PID)

-PID (Pelvic Inflammatory Disease) is a bacterial infection.
-This can be caused by many different types of bacteria but most cases are caused by a chlamydia or gonorrhoea infection.
+PID (Pelvic Inflammatory Disease) is caused by a bacterial infection.
+This can be caused by many different types of bacteria but most cases are caused by chlamydia or gonorrhoea infection.

 How it’s caught

 Most cases of PID are caused by an infection in the vagina or cervix that has spread to the reproductive organs higher up.
-Although in most cases the cause of PID is from a chlamydia or gonorrhoea infection, there are some cases where the cause of the infection that has led to PID is unknown.
+Although in many cases the cause of PID is from a chlamydia or gonorrhoea infection, there are some cases caused by other types of infection or where the cause is unknown.

 Symptoms

-Symptoms of PID are quite general, which can mean the condition is difficult to diagnose.
-Some warnings signs can include pain around the pelvis/lower abdomen, discomfort during sex felt deep inside the pelvis, bleeding between periods and unusual vaginal discharge (especially if this is yellow or green).
+Symptoms of PID can include pain around the lower abdomen, discomfort during sex felt deep inside the pelvis, bleeding between periods and unusual vaginal discharge (especially if this is yellow or green).

 Testing

 There is no single test for diagnosing PID.
-A doctor or nurse will diagnose PID based on consultation and examination.
-The doctor or nurse will take swabs to help figure out if there is any bacteria present.
-You may also have an ultrasound scan and blood tests.
+A doctor or nurse will diagnose PID based on the symptoms you describe and an examination.
+The doctor or nurse will take swabs to test for infections.
+Sometimes referral for ultrasound scan or further blood tests might be recommended.

 Treatment